kubernetes/test-infra/prow/cmd/phaino/README.md

 bazel run //prow/cmd/phaino -- /tmp/foo
 ```

+Phaino is an interactive utility; it will prompt you for a local copy of any secrets or
+volumes that the Prow Job may require.

 ### Common options

 * `--grace=5m` controls how long to wait for interrupted jobs before terminating.